Ecasept/CCSW/README.md

     - Copy the key and put it into the file
 - Execute `npx wrangler secret put SUPABASE_KEY` and `npx wrangler secret put SUPABASE_URL` and for each enter what you entered into the `.dev.vars` file respectively
 - Now do the same for `JWT_SECRET` and ensure you generate the secret in a secure and random way, eg. using `openssl`.
-- Create a new API key in the google a ai studio and add id to the `server/.dev.vars` file and save it to wrangler with `AI_STUDIO_API_KEY`
+- Create a new API key in the Google AI Studio and add it to the `server/.dev.vars` file and save it to wrangler with `AI_STUDIO_API_KEY`
 - Configure your preferred settings in `config.jsonc`
 - Set the `serverUrl` property to the url of the cloudflare worker
 - Deploy the cloudflare worker with `npx wrangler deploy`
 - Run `npx supabase link` to link your workspace with your remote project
 - Deploy the supabase edge functions with `npx supabase functions deploy`
-- Deploy the supabase database with `npx supabase db push`, or `npx supabse db reset --linked` if you have previously already pushed to the db.
+- Deploy the supabase database with `npx supabase db push`, or `npx supabase db reset --linked` if you have previously already pushed to the db.
 - Add your app to firebase
 - Download the `google-services.json` file and put it at `app/app/google-services.json`
 - Create a new service account, ensure it has the necessary permissions, and put the `service-account.json` file at `server/supabase/functions/service-account.json`